 The CBA leverages traditional and social media to increase consumer awareness of the CBA and its mission.
 In recent years, the CBA has grown its presence on social media and steadily increased its followers on Facebook, Twitter, and LinkedIn as it produces and shares content relevant to stakeholders.
-The CBA also uses social media to respond to questions and comments about its program requirements and processes.
+The CBA is adding Instagram to its social media tools to increase interaction with stakeholders through videos and pictures.
+The CBA frequently uses social media to respond to questions and comments about its program requirements and processes.
 Links to its social media accounts are available on the CBA website.